 The first analysis, a top-3 classification performed on crushing facets after Box-Cox transformation (Table 3), revealed that the most discriminant variables are central height skewness (Ssk), central topology variables (Sk1, Sk2, Smc1, Snb1) and heterogeneity variables for complexity (Asfc2), height (Sq, Sv, Smd) and topology parameters (Sh).
 In contrast, the same analysis performed on shearing facets (Table 4) revealed that the most discriminating variables are central height kurtosis (Sku), the standard deviation of central height skewness (Ssk.sd), mean and median of Smd, as well as skewness and kurtosis of spatial variables (Sal, r.sl).
 There are no common variables between the top 3 of crushing and shearing facets.

-When combining the most discriminating variables from both crushing and shearing facets in a principal component analysis (Fig. 3), the first and second PCs explain 38.2 % and 21.1 % of the variances, respectively.
+When combining the most discriminating variables from both crushing and shearing facets in a principal component analysis (Fig. 3), the first and second principal components (PCs) explain 38.2 % and 21.1 % of the variances, respectively.
 Along PC1 and PC2, the control category overlaps with corn kernels and corn silage categories, but other groups are distinctly separated (Fig. 3A).
 In fact, PC1 separates barley-fed pigs from other categories, whereas PC2 separates seed-fed pigs (barley and corn) from silage-fed pigs.
 Other PCs failed to separate categories and were not pictured, but are available as supplementary materials (Supplementary Materials 1).